Charles Alwis Hewavitharana

-Charles Alwis Hewavitharana, FRCS, LRCP was a Ceylonese (Sinhalese) physician who played a significant role in Sri Lanka's Independence and Buddhist Revival movements.
+Charles Alwis Hewavitarne, FRCS, LRCP was a Ceylonese (Sinhalese) physician who played a significant role in Sri Lanka's Independence and Buddhist Revival movements.
 He was the brother of Anagarika Dharmapala.

 Early life

 He was born in Colombo, Ceylon, to Don Carolis Hewavitharana and Mallika Dharmagoonewardena the daughter of Lansige Lansige Andiris Perera Dharmagunawardhana, a wealthy businessman.
-His other siblings were Don David Hewavitharana who later changed his name to Anagarika Dharmapala and became a prominent figure in the Buddhist revival movement in Ceylon and in India; Edmund Hewavitharana; Simon Alexander Hewavitharana and Dona Engeltina née Moonesinghe.
+His other siblings were Don David Hewavitarne who later changed his name to Anagarika Dharmapala and became a prominent figure in the Buddhist revival movement in Ceylon and in India; Edmund Hewavitarne; Simon Alexander Hewavitarne, and Dona Engeltina née Moonesinghe.

 Education

-Charles Hewavitharana was educated at Colombo Academy and at the Ceylon Medical College.
+Charles Hewavitarne was educated at Colombo Academy and at the Ceylon Medical College.
 After graduating he joined the Ceylon Medical Service left for Britain for further studies gaining a LRCP (London) and FRCS.
 Although working as a physician he became an active independence activist working with his older brother leaving the Ceylon Medical Service.